 Codec

-Short for coder-decoder, it’s a software or hardware tool used to compress and decompress video/audio data.
-Common codecs include H.264 (video) and AAC (audio).
+Short for coder-decoder, it’s a software or hardware tool that compresses and decompresses video/audio data.
+Standard codecs include H.264 (video) and AAC (audio).

 Closed Captions (CC)

 Text displayed on-screen to provide speech or sound information for accessibility.
-Can be added in real-time during a live stream.
+It can be added in real-time during a live stream.

 Cloud Streaming

-The use of cloud-based services to manage encoding, storage, and delivery of live streaming content, reducing the need for local infrastructure.
+Cloud-based services can manage live-streaming content’s encoding, storage, and delivery, reducing the need for local infrastructure.

 Concurrent Viewers

-The number of people watching a live stream at the same time.
-A key metric in evaluating stream popularity and reach.
+The number of people watching a live stream simultaneously is a key metric in evaluating stream popularity and reach.

 Chroma Key

-A visual effect (commonly called “green screen”) used to replace a solid color background with another image or video in real-time streaming.
+A visual effect (commonly called a “green screen”) replaces a solid-colored background with another image or video in real-time streaming.

 Chat Overlay